chevah/pythia/README.rst

 You can see the available `python-build-standalone` releases at https://github.com/astral-sh/python-build-standalone/releases

+Update the `PYWIN32_VERSION` version from `build.conf` and upload the wheel to the private PyPI mirror.

 It has support for uploading into testing vs production.

 Local build, and then you can copy the resulting file from `dist/` to your